openstack/python-openstackclient/doc/source/command-objects/network-rbac.rst

 .. _network_rbac_create-rbac-policy:
 .. describe:: <rbac-object>

-    The object to which this RBAC policy affects (name or ID for network objects, ID only for QoS policy objects)
+    The object to which this RBAC policy affects (name or ID)

 network rbac delete
 -------------------